*This post may contain affiliate links. Please see my disclosure for more details!*

 For the Decoration

-- I buy my Freeze Dried Raspberries from Waitrose, Lakeland, or sainsburys!
+- I buy my freeze dried raspberries here or you can usually get them from Waitrose, Lakeland, or Sainsburys!

 - I wouldn't recommend using frozen raspberries, as they will thaw and produce liquid.